Optimal minimax rate of learning nonlocal interaction kernels: Lower minimax rate

+For the lower minimax rate, we note that the exploration density $\rho'$ need not be bounded below away from zero.
+Thus, it can be utilized to match the upper minimax rates for both uniformly and non-uniformly bounded basis functions, as established in Theorems \ref{cor:L2rho_upper} and \ref{cor:L2rho_upper_case2}.
 We follow the general scheme in \cite[Chapter 2 and Theorem 2.11] {tsybakov2008introduction}.
 This scheme reduces the infimum over all estimators and the supremum over all functions to the bound of the probability of testing error of a finite hypotheses test.
-We summarize it in three steps, as follows. \begin{enumerate}[leftmargin=+.58in] \item[Step 1:] Reduce \eqref{ineq:lbd_main} to bounds in probability by Markov inequality and to a finite number of hypotheses $\Theta=\{\phi_{0,M},\cdots,\phi_{K,M}\}\subseteq \calC(\beta,L)$.
+We summarize it in three steps, as follows.
+The detailed proof is provided in Appendix \ref{sec:append2}. \begin{enumerate}[leftmargin=+.58in] \item[Step 1:] Reduce \eqref{ineq:lbd_main} to bounds in probability by Markov inequality and to a finite number of hypotheses $\Theta=\{\phi_{0,M},\cdots,\phi_{K,M}\}\subseteq \calC_0^{\beta}(L)$.
 We set $\phi_{0,M}\equiv 0$ so that $\P_k \ll \P_0$, where $\P_k$ denotes the measure of the model with $\phi_{k,M}$. \item[Step 2:] Transform to bounds in the average probability of the test error of $2s$-separated hypotheses.
-The key idea in the transformation is a minimum distance test $\kappa_{\text{test}} = \argmin_{1\leq k\leq K} d(\widehat \phi_M,\phi_{k,M})$ \cite[(2.8)]{tsybakov2008introduction}. \item[Step 3:] Bound the average probability of the test error from below by the Kullback-Leibler divergence of the hypotheses. \end{enumerate}
+The key idea in the transformation is a minimum distance test $\kappa_{\text{test}} = \argmin_{1\leq k\leq K} d(\widehat \phi_M,\phi_{k,M})$ as in \cite[(2.8)]{tsybakov2008introduction}. \item[Step 3:] Bound the average probability of the test error from below by the Kullback-Leibler divergence of the hypotheses. \end{enumerate}

-Our main innovation, which is also the major difficulty, is the construction of the hypotheses $\{\phi_{0,M},\phi_{1,M},\cdots,\phi_{K,M}\}\subseteq \calC(\beta,L)$ satisfying two conditions: (i) they are 2s-separated in $L^2_\rho$, and (i) their average Kullback-Leibler divergence $\KL(\P_{k}, \P_{0})$ has a logarithmic growth in $K$.
+Our main innovation, which is also the major difficulty, is the construction of the hypotheses $\{\phi_{0,M},\phi_{1,M},\cdots,\phi_{K,M}\}\subseteq \calC_0^{\beta}(L)$ satisfying two conditions: (i) they are $2s$-separated in $L^2_\rho$, namely, $\|\phi_{k,M}-\phi_{k',M}\|_{L^2_\rho}\geq 2s$ and (ii) their average Kullback-Leibler divergence $\KL(\P_{k}, \P_{0})$ has a logarithmic growth in $K$.
 These two conditions are used in the next lemma to prove Step 3.
-This lemma follows from a combination of a lower bound based on multiple hypotheses, Fano's lemma, and its corollary, which are in \cite[Theorem 2.6, Lemma 2.10, and Corollary 2.6]{tsybakov2008introduction} respectively, and we omit its proof.
+This lemma follows from a combination of a lower bound based on multiple hypotheses, Fano's lemma, and its corollary, which are in \cite[Theorem 2.5, Lemma 2.10, and Corollary 2.6]{tsybakov2008introduction} respectively, and we omit its proof.